Mainstream Cryptocurrency Adoption Transforms Finance

 The Bitcoin boom is, well, booming, with the world’s best-known cryptocurrency recent hitting a market cap of $1 trillion.
-This has caused excitement and concern in equal measure, with everyone and their grandmother wondering if it’s a bubble or a breakthrough.
-Naeem Aslam, chief market analyst at AvaTrade and someone who knows a thing or two about these things, is in no doubt that this volcanic surge “was long coming, and the fact is that we are only 10 times away from flipping the gold market cap on its head.”
+This has caused both excitement and concern.
+Everyone is wondering if it’s a bubble or a breakthrough.
+This surge shows growing mainstream cryptocurrency adoption.
+Experts like Naeem Aslam, chief market analyst at AvaTrade, expected this rise.
+He believes it “was long coming” and says we are only 10 times away from surpassing gold’s market cap.

 While many industry players are still raising sceptical eyebrows at the volatility of the market, with JP Morgan scoffing that Bitcoin is an “economic sideshow”, there’s no denying the cultural and commercial implications of the cryptocurrency’s success.
 The fact that it’s gained more than 60% in February alone is a reflection of the recent rush of real, tangible interest in its potential – most notably, Tesla snapping up